It’s a slightly old kit, I try to build this German Army Engineer unit.

 A soldier with an explosive cylinder, Bangalore torpedo.
 Gun sling is self-made.

 When it was separated face parts, it looked good, when it was installed with the body, an expression is slightly relaxed.
-It’s not suited in the battlefield.
+It’s not suited to the battlefield.

-The mark of the helmet is good in detailed.
+The mark of the helmet is good in detail.
 I used Tamiya’s German Soldier Decals.

-Everyone rolls up their sleeves and high morale.
-I think it was pretty hot because the battle of Kursk is in a midsummer.
+Everyone rolls up their sleeves and has high morale.
+I think it was pretty hot because the battle of Kursk is in midsummer.

 It is a pose of operating a mine detector.

 I think this situation pose is rare in the plastic injection kit.